Nordix/metal3-clusterapi-docs/capo/capo_networking.md

 **case 3:** Each KCP node taking an addition network of its own and Each worker taking an additional network of its own
         This is not possible as the OpenStackMachineTemplate/OpenStackMachineTemplate are immutable resources.
 This would require deleting and re-creating them.
 Since KCP and machine deployments are dependent on them, it is not possible without deleting the actual servers.

-## supported fields
+## Supported fields

-### network
+### Network

 Resource: OpenStackMachineTemplate/OpenStackMachine

-To specify multiple networks, the ```OpenStackMachineTemplate``` resource needs to be created after the ```Cluster``` resource is created.
-When the ```Cluster``` is created, the internal network is created by CAPO.
+To specify multiple networks, the `OpenStackMachineTemplate` resource needs to be created after the `Cluster` resource is created.
+When the `Cluster` is created, the internal network is created by CAPO.

 In order to connect a node with multiple external networks,

 1. Create the cluster so that the internal network is created.
 2. Create additional networks.
-3. Gather network and subnet uuid for each of the external networks and the internal networks and put the values in the ```OpenStackMachineTemplate/OpenStackMachine``` resources.
+3. Gather network and subnet uuid for each of the external networks and the internal networks and put the values in the `OpenStackMachineTemplate/OpenStackMachine` resources.

 ```yaml
 apiVersion: infrastructure.cluster.x-k8s.io/v1alpha3